common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 1. Isolation of conditional variables to a separate process object
 2. Ability to implement `if-else` and `switch-default` patterns

-The first point is addressed by `branchSelect` and the fallback of filling undefined values with `null` if no `branchSelect` is supplied.
+The first point is addressed by converting outputs of a skipped step into the conventional CWL `null` type.

 The second point is an important factor in favor of a new process object and is further discussed below